Funding and bursaries

 You’ll carry out a minimum of 100 hours work experience over the two year course, in a variety of settings according to your interests.

-You will study the eight mandatory units plus selected optional units.
-Amongst other topics you will examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
-You will have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
+You’ll study the mandatory units plus selected optional units.
+Amongst other topics, you’ll examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
+You’ll have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
 In looking at how to maintain health and safety you will focus on yourself as a worker as well as the users of service and the setting itself.